Planning your life around fatigue

-Planning ahead is important with fatigue.
-Plan your day so that you have time to rest and do the things you want to do most.
+If you have fatigue, planning ahead is important.
+Plan your day so that you have time to do the things you want to do most.

 You may also find it helpful to see an occupational therapist from the hospital or from social services.
 They can help you find ways of saving your energy and may be able to visit you at home.